KaoutharBousbaa1/Kestra_NarutoAI/README.md

 For more information, refer to the [Kestra Documentation](https://kestra.io/docs/concepts/secret).

 ## Step 12: Schema Setup
-1. In the Discord directory, create an `.env` file with the following code:
+1. In the Discord directory (not inside the src folder) , create an `.env` file with the following code:
     ```sh
     TOKEN=Paste_here_the_token_of_your_discord_bot_from_the_previous_steps
     ```